tcoustillet/pybreathe/paper/paper.md

 For each quantity of air, the integral faithfully represents the volume injected and aspirated.
 The amplitude is not representative of the volume injected or aspirated.
 Interestingly, regardless of the volume of air injected, high injection speeds consistently compromise measurement precision.
 This issue arises solely because the air is injected manually by an experimenter with a syringe and does not originate from `pybreathe`.

-For a given respiratory signal, `pybreathe` detects zero-crossings (\autoref{fig:flowVSvol}a) and each positive segment will be either inhalation or exhalation (depending on the configuration of the primary acquisition software) and each negative segment will be the other phase.
-AUC (integral) of these segments therefore corresponds to the volume inhaled or exhaled.
+For a given respiratory signal, `pybreathe` detects zero-crossings (\autoref{fig:flowVSvol}a).
+AUC (integral) of these zero-separated segments therefore corresponds to the volume inhaled or exhaled (depending on the configuration of the primary acquisition software).
 The duration of these segments (time between two zeros) corresponds to the inspiratory or expiratory time.
 Breathing frequency is also provided based either on the frequency of peaks or hollows, or using a more sophisticaded spectral analysis.

 # pybreathe fundamentals